dotlang/language/README.md

 - When calling a function, if a single call is being made, you can omit `()`.
 So instead of `int x = f(1,2,3);` you can write `int x = f 1,2,3;`
 - You can use `params` to hint compiler to create appropriate array for a variadic function: `func print(x: int, params int[] rest) {...}`
 - `rest` is a normal array which is created by compiler for each call to `print` function.
 - If name of a function argument starts with a single udnerscore, it is optional.
 If caller does not provide a value for it, it will be undefined.
-You can check this with: `if ( undefined _arg)`.
+You can check this with: `if ( missing _arg)`.
-- If argument name starts with double underscore, it is optional and static.
-So if value is not provided, runtime will allocate a per-thread storage for the function.
-So with each call, if value is not passed for that argument, the same variable will be used by the function.

 ###Variables
 Variables are defined using `var name : type`.
 If you assign a value to the variable, you can omit the type part.